bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 When you use the Employee class, it's easy to accidently swap the salary and age arguments.
 With EmployeeWithInlineClass however, you have to instantiate the arguments with the correct type, forcing you to send in the right value to the right argument.
 This is of course nothing new, as one could use a regular old class before, but that would guarantee an overhead!
-When an inline class is compiled on the other hand, the compiler will prefer to remove the inline class as much as possible.
+When an inline class is compiled on the other hand, the compiler will prefer to erase the inline class as much as possible and stick to the primitive wrapped.
 This will yield better performance when compared to using the tradition class, while providing the same type safety, which again can lead to fewer bugs.
+For more on inline classes, see [this post](https://kotlinexpertise.com/kotlin-inline-classes/) on the Kotlin Expertise Blog.